getsentry/rfcs/text/0038-scrubbing-sensitive-data.md

 1. The SDKs will try to save structured data where possible (Option B)
 2. The SDKs will try to specify what kind of data is in `span.description` (and other places) as good as possible.
 (Can be done by more fine grained `span.op`s or applying OTel trace semantic convention to `span.data`.
 Needs to be speced out)
 3. Relay uses data from 2.) to parse content fields and scrub sensitive data (Option C)
-4. If there is no structured data (so 3.) is not possible) Relay uses a more fine grained set of Regexes to remove sensitive data.
-Relay does not remove the complete content but only the sensitive part of it.
-(Option D+E)
+4. If there is no structured data (so 3.) is not possible) Relay applies a generic tokenizer that can extract key/value pairs from unstructured data and makes it easy to remove values from keys that are in a list of keys containing sensitive data.
+(Option D)

 # Options Considered